-Prologue: for folks who haven’t seen the Coast Walk lately, I received a Kindling Fund grant this year to help with the cost of transcribing interviews.
-Usually I talk to people while we are hiking a section of coast, but I need to use up my grant by the end of the year, so just for this fall I’m interviewing people wherever and whenever they are willing to meet.
+Prologue: Usually I talk to people while we are hiking a section of coast, but this fall I’m interviewing people wherever and whenever they are willing to meet.
 I’ll present the interviews to you as they happen, and tie them back into the Coast Walks when I pick up that thread again.

 Douglas McMullin is the Maine Coast Heritage Trust‘s Regional Stewardship Manager for the MDI area.
 We met at the MCHT offices in Somesville on October 5, 2017.
 It was a beautiful day, 67ºF (19ºC) – just a little too warm to really feel like autumn, and the leaves had only just begun to change color, about two weeks later than usual.